rodolfodpk/go-crablet/README.md

 coverage: 68.6% of statements
 ```

-This coverage includes all the core DCB functionality in the `pkg/dcb` package.
-The coverage will be automatically updated once the Codecov integration is complete.
+This coverage includes all the core DCB functionality in the `